 Hello crochet-loving friends!
-My name is Amy Solovay, and I am your Guide to crochet here at About.com.
-Crochet.about.com is home to free crochet patterns designed by several crochet designers, including myself -- plus a wide variety of informative resources relating to crochet.
+My name is Amy Solovay, and I am one of several different designers who have posted crochet patterns here at About.com.
 This page is dedicated to featuring all the crochet patterns I've made available here on this website.

-A Little About Me: I've been crocheting since I was a child, and my love of crochet was one of the factors that led me to pursue a career in textile design.
+A Little About Me: I've been crocheting since I was a child, and my love of crochet was one thing that led me to pursue a career in textile design.
 In the past, I sold crochet patterns on the Internet through ebay and other websites.
-That was fun and challenging, and it taught me a substantial amount about what types of projects people are most interested in crocheting.
+That was fun and challenging, and it was a great opportunity for me to learn about the types of projects people are most interested in crocheting.
 I've applied that knowledge in my latest efforts as a crochet pattern designer; nowadays I make free patterns available for you through this website and others.

 You're invited to visit my bio to find more information about me.
 At the bottom of my bio page, you'll find links on the topic of how to connect with me online via social networks such as Ravelry.
 I do hope you'll enjoy my patterns, which are linked below.
 Thanks for visiting, and thanks for your interest!